Steven Threet: Arizona State

-2010 season

 In the season opener for Arizona State, Threet led the team to a 54–9 win over Portland State.
 Threet completed 14 of 21 passes for 239 yards and two touchdowns.
 He also ran with the ball three times for 24 yards and garnered a passer rating of 184.17.
 His 239 passing yards were the most ever in a debut performance by an Arizona State quarterback.

 In the second game of the 2010 season, Threet led the team to a 41–20 win over Northern Arizona.
 Threet set career highs with 33 completions and 391 passing yards in the game.
 He also threw three touchdown passes and two interceptions and completed passes to eight different receivers.

 Through the first two games of the 2010 season, Threet completed 47 of 70 passes for a 67% completion rate and five touchdowns.

 The next few games had their ups and downs for Threet, a very close 20–19 loss at Camp Randall Stadium in Madison, started a downward spiral for the Sun Devils in 2010.
 In this game Threet went 21 of 33 for 211 yards with 0 TD and 0 INT.
 Many believed that the Sun Devils outplayed Wisconsin, Threet played well in the game but it started a trend of what-ifs for the Sun Devils season.

 Threet finished the 2010 season with 2,553 passing yards, 18 touchdowns and 16 interceptions.